Global Convergence of Oja's Component Flow for General Square Matrices and Its Applications: Convergence Analysis for Oja Flow

 \begin{thm} The volume of the set $\mathcal{V}_{m,r}$ is equal to the volume of the Stiefel manifold $\mathrm{St}(r,n)$. \end{thm}

 A consequence of Theorems \ref{thm:convergence_Oja_flow} and \ref{thm:volume_of_basin} implies that there is no other stable invariant set for the Oja flow \eqref{eq:Oja_flow}.
 Theorem \ref{thm:volume_of_basin} implies that if an initial condition $U(0)$ is chosen uniformly at random from $\mathrm{St}(r,n)$, it will belong to the domain of attraction $\mathcal{V}_{m,r}$ with probability one.
-Combining this with the results from Sec. \ref{sec:Oja_flow_Euclidean}, one can confidently initialize the Oja flow from an arbitrary full-rank matrix in $\mathbb{R}^{n\times r}$.
+Combining this result with those described in Section \ref{sec:Oja_flow_Euclidean}, one can confidently initialize the Oja flow from an arbitrary full-rank matrix in $\mathbb{R}^{n\times r}$.
 By using a suitable shift $a>0$ to ensure $A_{\rm sym}+aI_n > 0$, the trajectory will first converge to the Stiefel manifold and then, with probability one, proceed to converge to the dominant invariant subspace $\mathcal{U}_{m,r}$.